An In-depth Study of LLM Contributions to the Bin Packing Problem: Related work

 \paragraph{Implications of Romera-Paredes et al.' work}

-At the time of the writing (October 1st, 2025), \romeras work~\cite{romera2024mathematical} has been cited by 744 research papers.
+At the time of the writing (October 1st 2025), \cite{romera2024mathematical} has been cited by 744 research papers.
 Only 91 of them specifically mention \textit{bin packing}.
 An evaluation of a convenience sample biased toward the most cited of the remaining 653 papers suggests that most of them cite the article primarily by title to assert that coupling LLMs with evolutionary frameworks can yield ``mathematical discoveries''.
-Among the 91 papers that cite Romera-Paredes and mention \textit{bin packing}, few actually study the bin packing problem.
-Among those that do, two main categories emerge: (i) papers that design improved LLM-based hyper-heuristics~\cite{liu2024evolution,dat2025hsevo,ye2024reevo}—for instance refining code generation via more suitable evolutionary frameworks and mitigating FunSearch's inefficiency due to millions of LLM calls; and (ii) papers that evaluate the claimed efficiency~\cite{sim2025beyondhype}. {\em Notably, although \romera claim that their examples demonstrate that program search with LLMs can enable new mathematical discoveries, at this time, we have not found work that builds on their generated heuristics.}
+Among the 91 papers that cite Romera-Paredes and mention \textit{bin packing}, some work on the bin packing problem.
+Among those, two main categories emerge: (i) papers that design improved LLM-based hyper-heuristics~\cite{liu2024evolution,dat2025hsevo,ye2024reevo}—for instance refining code generation via more suitable evolutionary frameworks and mitigating FunSearch's inefficiency due to millions of LLM calls; and (ii) papers that evaluate the claimed efficiency~\cite{sim2025beyondhype}. {\em Notably, although \romera claim that their examples demonstrate that program search with LLMs can enable new mathematical discoveries, at this time, we have not found work that builds on their generated heuristics.}